Anatomy and Physiology of the Nose and Throat

 Sphenoid sinus.
 This sinus is located deep in the face, behind the nose.
 It does not typically develop

 until the teen years.

 What is the throat?

-The throat is a ring-like muscular tube that acts as the passageway for air, food,
+The throat is a ring-like muscular tube.
+It is the passageway for air, food, and liquid.

-and liquid.
-The throat also helps in forming speech.
-The throat consists of:
+It also helps in forming speech.
+The throat is made up of:

 contains the vocal cords.
 The vocal cords are the upper opening into the windpipe